barrettotte/Pogo2Ts/README.md

 With this side project I wanted to learn a little bit more about Antlr grammars and code generation.

+This is kind of just a toy and would need a pretty good amount of work to be considered usable.
+I just wanted have some fun with this and get a simple case working.

 ## General Idea
 * Lex and parse POGOs using Antlr4
 * Walk through each generated AST
 * Generate TypeScript source for each POGO

 ## Groovy Grammars